 Our station is located at our home atop a 1340 foot hill south of Galena Missouri.
 The HF station consist of a Yaesu FT-2000 using either a Heil HM-10 mic or a Heil ProSet Elite headset.The station amplifier is a Alpha 78cpx and using a Palstar AT4K tuner.
 A TRi Ex 55 foot crank up tower supports a KLM KT34 which has been rebuilt with the M2 parts.
 For 40 meters I'm using a pair of phased verticals on a large radial field firing them with the Comtek controller.
-I am using multiple wire antennas for 160, 80, 30, 17, and 12 meters.
+I am using multiple wire antennas for 160, 80, 30, 17, and 12 meters along with a 480 foot beverage antenna facing east.
 I am using a Signalink USB for digital modes along with True TTY.
 All logging is done on AALog with the exception of contesting in which N1MM logging software is used.

 I still enjoy traditional paper QSL cards and will QSL direct 100%.
 I also participate in Log Book of the World and upload logs no less than twice a month.